jeanpaulsio/notes/general/pragmatic_programmer/chapter_01.md

 ## Tip 1: Care about your craft
 ## Tip 2: Think about your work - never run on auto pilot

-"great lawns need small amounts of dialy care, and so do great programmers."
+"great lawns need small amounts of daily care, and so do great programmers."

 * kaizen - continuous small improvements